How to Hide Your Internet Activities From Your Employer

 - Your camera

-Installing VPN software, especially on the work computer, sometimes requires administrator rights that you might not have.
-Luckily, there is an easy way to hide your internet activities with a VPN Chrome extension (works with Firefox too!).
-It is specifically designed to work only on browsers and does not require admin privileges when adding it.
+Installing VPN software on a work computer might need admin rights.
+But, there’s an easy way to hide your internet activities with a VPN Chrome extension.
+It works with Firefox too!
+It’s designed for browsers and doesn’t need admin privileges when adding it.

 How to Hide Your Internet Activity From Employer

-A VPN keeps your internet activity private from your employer and hides the browsing history only on the router or the server.
-That said, you should know that browsing history files are kept locally on your device unless you regularly delete your history and cookies.
-The VPN does not hide your history from the employer.
-So if your employer is really interested, they could ask you to open up your device’s history.
+A VPN keeps your internet activity private from your employer.
+It hides your browsing history on the router or server.
+But, your device keeps your history unless you delete it regularly.
+The VPN doesn’t hide your history from your employer.
+So, if they want, they can ask you to show your device’s history.

-The easiest way to keep your browser history hidden from your employer is to combine a VPN and an incognito window in your browser.
-An incognito window will immediately delete all browsing history files and cookies once closed.
-Incognito window exists on any browser and is perfect for keeping your browsing history clean all the time.
+The best way to hide your browser history is to use a VPN and an incognito window.
+An incognito window deletes all history and cookies when closed.
+It works on any browser and keeps your history clean.

 Does a Work VPN Expose My Home Network When Working Remotely?

-Using a work VPN means all your traffic from that device is decrypted at the company’s servers.
-In other words, all websites you visit and all of your online activities can be seen by your employer.
-However, your employer can’t monitor your home network, only the device you use the work VPN on.
+Using a work VPN means your traffic is decrypted at the company’s servers.
+This means your employer can see all websites you visit and your online activities.
+But, they can’t monitor your home network, only the device you use the VPN on.

-All other browsing information on your personal devices is not exposed to your employer.
-Nevertheless, your ISP can still see all information not encrypted by the work VPN.
-So, disconnecting from the work VPN would route your internet traffic via your regular ISP again.
-Then, instead of an employer, your ISP knows all your internet activities, and your privacy is lost altogether.
+Your personal devices’ browsing information isn’t exposed to your employer.
+But, your ISP can see all unencrypted information.
+Disconnecting from the work VPN means your internet traffic goes through your regular ISP again.
+Then, your ISP knows all your internet activities, not your employer.

 1. NordVPN

-NordVPN is available on all platforms (including browser extensions) and has a strict no-log policy.
-Its price plans are very affordable considering the quality of service you’re getting.
-Plus, you can count on a 30-day money-back guarantee for every plan.
+NordVPN works on all platforms and has a strict no-log policy.
+Its prices are affordable, and you get a 30-day money-back guarantee for every plan.

 - Thousands of lightning-fast and well-optimized servers